I'm a Birth Father: What does that Mean?

 • are the biological fathers of their child or children,

-• may or may not have surrendered their parental rights,
+• may or may not have surrendered their parental rights when adoption is planned, and

 DOWNLOAD the full “Pregnancy & Adoption Planning Guide” here